Teenagers are trouble. Right?

 Formally known as Brighton5, Make (Good) Trouble was dreamt up by Daisy Cresswell (above centre), a mum of two teenage girls, in response to the political and economic uncertainty and the growing mental health crisis in young people.

 Make (Good) Trouble Productions is a teen-led enterprise.
-One city, one village, one group of teens at a time, we get them thinking and creating with – and without – their smartphones.
-We put them in touch with inspiring mentors and encourage them to challenge and change attitudes to issues around mental health and emotional wellbeing.
+One city, one village, one group of teens at a time, we put them in touch with inspiring mentors and encourage them to challenge and change attitudes to issues around mental health and emotional wellbeing.
 They document their endeavours on digital and social media, inviting audiences everywhere to get involved.

-Our BBC Sussex & BBC Surrey radio show, Raising Teens, sees parents looking at the issues they and their children face – from social media, relationships and body image to mental health, education and politics.
+Our BBC Radio Sussex radio show, Raising Teens, sees parents and teens looking at the issues they face – from social media, relationships and body image to mental health, education and politics.

 Let’s not forget, we were all teenagers once.
 It’s time to stop worrying and start doing.
 Let’s make good trouble.